Why Setting Boundaries Feels So Hard — Even When You Know They Matter

 You may say yes on the outside while everything inside you whispers, Please don’t make me do this.

 You may be the person everyone can count on, while privately feeling resentful, depleted, or unseen.
-You may not even realize how tired you are until someone asks for one more thing and your whole body quietly says, “I can’t.”
+You may not even realise how tired you are until someone asks for one more thing and your whole body quietly says, “I can’t.”

 From the outside, you may appear calm and generous.
 Inside, your body may be carrying the cost through tension, shallow breathing, tightness in your chest, an upset stomach, or the mental loop of wondering whether you have upset someone.

-You can know the right words and still freeze.
-You can understand boundaries intellectually and still feel guilt in your body.
 You can believe other people have the right to say no, while still feeling as if your own no is somehow unkind, selfish, or too much.

 This is why boundaries can feel so confusing.

-Your adult mind may know:
+Your adult mind may know, “This is reasonable.”

-“This could cost me connection.”
+But something deeper may respond, “This could cost me connection.”

 That internal conflict can be intense.